 Hunter is passionate about the development of future leaders on the border.
 For four years he worked with the National Hispanic Institute, leading the El Paso delegation to second place at the Texas Ambassador Great Debate, and was elected vice president of the national youth legislative session.
 He served as head coach of NHI at El Paso where he trained freshmen in the areas of public speaking and critical thinking, and challenged them to develop practical solutions to border issues.
 He taught adult citizenship classes and co-founded the Equity Project, a program addressing sexual stereotypes and prejudicial attitudes in society.

-With interests in public policy on the border, Hunter plans to study political science and research immigration.
 As a Hesburgh-Yusko scholar he will use summer enrichment experiences and resources to develop economic and social opportunities for underserved communities.

 - Hometown: Masvingo, Zimbabwe